HirschBerge/Public-dots/README.md

 This repository contains my personal dotfiles for configuring various tools and applications.
 Feel free to explore and use any configurations that might be helpful for your setup.

+## Disclaimer!
+I do not offer any support

+Use at your own risk.
+I suggest cherry-picking sections of the code for your own use case What you do on your computer is something for which I cannot and will not be held accountable.
+If you really want to use my setup as-is, in addition to [Installation](https://github.com/HirschBerge/Public-dots#installation)
+Please consider the following:

+Running the `./setup.sh` script will change all occurances

 ## Overview

 | Category                  | Software/Theme/Distro                                                                                             |